“Mommy, can we get a new house?”

 Secondary infertility is.
 I was an infertile mom: a living walking breathing contradiction.
-Here’s just a few things I felt on my journey to grow our family the second time around . . .
+Here are just a few things I felt on my journey to grow our family the second time around . . .

 Heartbreak at the prospect of not providing a sibling for your child.

 When you have a child in your family and are struggling with infertility, you and your partner are not only dealing with your disappointment in how things are turning out.
-You have a child who is grieves your losses with you, experiences loneliness when they want that built-in-friend, and repeatedly asks you for a desire of their heart you are simply unable to fulfill.
+You have a child who is grieving your losses with you, experiences loneliness when they want that built-in-friend, and repeatedly asks you for a desire of their heart you are just unable to fulfill.
 It’s heart-wrenching.